-Chalkbeat, the nonprofit news organization covering educational change efforts in the communities where improvement matters most, is seeking a skilled early career reporter in the city of Detroit.
+Chalkbeat, the nonprofit news organization covering educational change efforts in the communities where improvement matters most, is seeking a reporter in the city of Detroit.

 Detroit’s schools are at the center of a national conversation about urban education.
 A robust system of school choice, engineered in part by Betsy DeVos before she became U.S. education secretary, has thrust the city’s education landscape into chaos.
 Low test scores have made the city a national symbol of educational crisis.
 And extreme poverty deepens the challenges.
 But at the same time, Detroit’s schools have the potential to see change as a new school board and new superintendent take control of the district, which has been freed from the debts of the old Detroit Public Schools.
 And community groups are also exploring new ways to address the needs of the city’s youngest children.

 This reporter will cover these dynamics at a pivotal moment for the city.
 You’ll primarily be responsible for conceiving and executing daily stories that help people understand how breaking news connects to the big picture, and how public policy decisions impact and connect to the people and institutions in Detroit.
 You’ll also lead our early childhood education coverage and cover English language learners, special education, and other issues facing students.
 You’ll collaborate with our product team as Chalkbeat comes up with innovative ways to present news and distribute stories.
 Finally, you’ll communicate and build relationships with readers and key players in the local community through our weekly newsletter, social media and the reporting process.

 Who are you?